The Node.js process Object: Environment, Arguments, Exit State, and Runtime Metadata

 process.title

-You can change how your Node process appears in ps output:
+You can change how your process appears in ps output:

-Useful for worker pools where you want to identify which process is which in monitoring tools.
-Setting it to include a worker ID or port number makes ps output informative at a glance.
+This is useful for worker pools where you want to identify individual processes in monitoring tools.
+Setting the title to include a worker ID or port number makes ps output more informative at a glance.

 process.channel and IPC

-If your Node process was spawned with an IPC channel (via child_process.fork()), process.channel references that channel object.
-Otherwise it's undefined.
+If the process was spawned with an IPC channel through child_process.fork(), process.channel references that channel object.
+Otherwise it is undefined.

 if (process.channel) {